Read the story of how the Canal & River Trust came to be

 Help us develop the most diverse waterways in England and Wales.

 The South Wales & Severn Waterways Partnership has up to five vacancies.

-Waterway Partnerships are a key part of the governance of the Trust.
+Waterway Partnerships are a key part of our governance.
 We give people a voice in the development and management of their waterway, shape plans for each waterway and guide our decisions about spending.

 Part of our work is about seeking opportunities for investment in the waterways with partner organisations, finding new resources and capacity to improve the assets and facilities around the waterways and widening access to them.
 All of this is about developing local engagement and championing the interests and appeal of all the South Wales & Severn waterways network across all our communities and age ranges.

 The Chair of each Partnership has a seat on our Council.
 The South Wales & Severn Partnership is chaired by David Hagg.
 We currently have a membership of seven.

 The Partnerships are made up of a range of people drawn from different interests.
 This includes boating and other waterway activities, such as angling, cycling and restoration.
 It also includes wider interests and skills, including regeneration; environment; engineering; marketing and wider partnership working with the public, commercial and charitable sectors.

 The Partnership works closely with our senior staff to develop Strategic Plans for the South Wales & Severn waterways.
 These plans include specific actions which are supported in waterway business plans and attract Trust funding and resources.
 The actions are linked to our strategic objectives and ultimately aim to encourage more people to use and get involved with their local waterway and to add value to the work of the Waterway Manager and his team, and the resources they have available.